 Kitchen countertops come into close contact with our food, so it’s no surprise that many people want a natural way to clean granite countertops.
 The good news is that you don’t need any harsh chemicals.
-Ingredients like soap, water, baking soda and peroxide are all you need for how to clean granite countertops naturally without introducing poisonous chemicals into your kitchen.
+Ingredients like soap, water, baking soda, and peroxide are all you need to clean granite countertops naturally without introducing poisonous chemicals into your kitchen.

 If you’re looking for how to clean stains from granite countertops in an even healthier way, simply follow the technique outlined above, but add a few drops of your favorite essential oils to the solution.
 Lavender or orange essential oil will make your kitchen burst with a fresh, natural scent.

 Who doesn’t want their kitchen to look spotless all the time?
 While there’s no need to do a deep clean of your granite kitchen countertops every afternoon, regular maintenance can go a long way toward helping them stay stain-free for years.

 “If your kitchen sees much action, take care of your countertops on a daily basis,” says Jones.

 So how do you clean granite countertops daily without wearing down the seal?
 Whatever you do, don’t let spills linger.
 Use a soapy dish cloth to blot up liquid as soon as you see it, then dry off the counter with a microfiber towel.

 If you choose to use a cleaning chemical on your granite countertops, use it sparingly.
 Soap and water should be enough to keep your countertops clean on a daily basis.
 Limit the use of harsh chemicals to once every couple of weeks to avoid damaging the seal on your granite.

 Even though granite is a strong, durable material, gentle cleanings as part of your daily clean-up routine will protect your countertops from stains and keep them shiny.

 How to Clean Granite Countertops in a Bathroom